Wayne H. Hooper

-From Wayne Hooper's earliest years, family hymn singing in four parts was a daily activity that created an unusual closeness within that talented family.
-Born in Arkansas, he was raised in a home where music and service to the church were both important aspects of life.
+From Wayne Hooper's earliest years, family hymn singing in four parts was a daily activity that created an unusual closeness within that talented family as they moved frequently during the Great Depression .
+He was raised in a home where music and service to the church were both important aspects of life.
 After graduating from Gem State Academy in Idaho, Hooper attended Southern California Junior College, now La Sierra University, for three years, leaving there in 1941 to teach music at Portland Union Academy (now Portland Adventist Academy) in Oregon.

-In 1944, following extensive singing in evangelism, he accepted an invitation to sing in the Kingís Heralds Quartet on the Voice of Prophecy radio broadcast, where he continued until 1947.
-That fall, wanting to continue his education, he enrolled as a music major at Union College.
+In 1944, following extensive singing in evangelism, he accepted an invitation to sing in the King’s Heralds Quartet on the Voice of Prophecy radio broadcast, where he continued until 1947.
+That fall, due to turmoil in the quartet (see George Greer biography), he and two other members of the quartet were released.
+He viewed this as an opportune time to continue his education and enrolled as a music major at Union College.

 It was an exciting time for music on the campus, with a new music building and teachers such as Harlyn Abel, who had just come from SCJC, where he had earlier known Hooper as a student, directing the choirs; Opal Miller teaching theory; and Raymond Casey, a talented former Navy bandsman, directing the band, in which Hooper played as one of eight trombonists.
 He thoroughly enjoyed his studies and reveled in his role as a teacher during those two years.